STANDARDS

 Perfecting the Pasta

 Pashman worked with Sfoglini (sfo-LEE-nee), a pasta maker in New York.
-Sfoglini used De Mari’s die to produce prototype pasta.
+Sfoglini used De Mari’s die to produce pasta.
 But when Pashman boiled the noodles, they fell apart!
 The pasta needed to be shorter and thicker to hold up while cooking.

 De Mari created a new metal die to increase the thickness, and Sfoglini cut the dough shorter.
 The new pasta met all of Pashman’s criteria!
 He named his creation cascatelli.
 That’s a play on cascata, the Italian word for “waterfall.”